Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Women's Building, 1893 Exposition

-Jeanette Guysi was born in Cincinnati to Harriet and George W. Guysi, city official.
-Educated at home, she and her artist sister Alice V. Guysi both studied art with William Sartain at the National Academy of Design and in Paris at the Colarossi Academy during the 1880s and early 1890s.
-The sisters exhibited in the Women's Building at the 1893 Exposition and moved to Detroit where they both had productive careers as art educators in the Detroit public schools and at the Detroit Museum School of Art.
+Jeanette Guysi was born in Cincinnati to Harriet and George W. Guysi, a city official.
+Educated at home, she and her older sister Alice V. Guysi both went on to study art with William Sartain at the National Academy of Design and in Paris at the Colarossi Academy during the 1880s and early 1890s.
+The sisters exhibited in the Women's Building at the 1893 Exposition and moved to Detroit where Jeannette, known for her landscape and still-life works, was a life-long art educator in the Detroit public schools.
+It is not known if the painting above ("Title Unknown") is by Jeannette or by her sister Alice.

 Portrait of Alice Herron Woodhall 1924--